ashitabh8/Tiny-NN-in-C/README.md

 ## Verify Your Model

-Use the built-in verification tool to confirm the C output matches PyTorch:
+Use the built-in verification tool to confirm compiled C numerically matches PyTorch.
+Verification is end-to-end: trace/lower the model, generate C, compile with `gcc`, run inference on random samples, and compare C vs PyTorch outputs with error metrics.

+### Float32 verification (CLI)

 ```bash
 python -m tools.verify_model \